The Snowling Queen

 My pride as brother when she should flourish.

-The weight of curses I for thee endure,
+The weight of curses were upon me laid,

 O Master, in thy hate and in thy grace,